kekema/apex-wdr-pivot-table/README.md

 <img width="571" height="235" alt="image" src="https://github.com/user-attachments/assets/8e38c8aa-11f7-4395-b59d-6da8850584df" />

 Upon 'cell double click', the plugin will open the Inline Dialog and refresh the Interactive Report.
-It will populate a configured page item (here 'P2_PT_FILTERS') with details on the cell context, so you can know how to filter the data.
+It will populate a configured page item (here 'P2_PT_FILTERS') with details on the cell context (as a JSON), so you can know how to filter the data.
 The sample app has the LIB4X_PIVOT_TABLE package with a full example and supporting functions.

 <img width="1895" height="970" alt="image" src="https://github.com/user-attachments/assets/533aea04-f83d-444b-903d-88647ff418f9" />